MORE at FLUNG.NET: COMICS STORE | ABOUT | LINKS

 By Chap Gmunderson

 As a longtime Dr. Phil and Oprah fan, I got this book with the highest of expectancy.
 However, I find it to be full of advice which if followed, would not be as effective as that in his previous tomes.
 Obviously we create our lifes from the inside out.
 How else would this happen?
 Outside-in is just backwards and leaves a hollow person like one of those chocolate rabbits that aren’t as good as the solid ones and ruin Easter.
 This is the type of obvious logic which runs rampart in this book of Dr. Phil.
 The lack of input of Oprah is also sorely lacking, and may be the reason for my disappointment.
-Normally I find his “get real” Phil-osophy (get it?) to be a breath of fresh air, but here it is “over the edge” – when he cites an example of a man being unsure of how to paint his car and despondent over his losing of a job and his girlfriend turning out to be underage, Dr. Phil is uncharactericly harsh, and his advise consists of “get over it”.
-Get over it?
-Dr. Phil, I may be “over you”, which makes me sad because some of the best times of my life has been reading your advice, watching your shows, watching you on Oprah and the fireworks between you that are close to heaven’s ardor, reading your cookbooks, eating your snack bars, and watching you on other talk shows talking about how you look like Jeffrey “Hey Now!”
-Tambor and revealing your good humor about that embarassment, and how you even occasionally say “Hey Now!” to people to raise their spirits.
-These things I hold dear, and I hope in the future you stick to what you know best, good “get real” advice, and stay away from life-creating; that is God’s work, I hope you know.
+Normally I find his “get real” Phil-osophy (get it?) to be a breath of fresh air, but here it is “over the edge” – when

 Annoyed by music

-Posted in Comics February 9th, 2008 by Greg
+Posted in Comics February 9, 2008

 Here’s another comic from my upcoming second “if-a-tree-falls-in-the-forest” print-on-demand book, this time collecting Flung #1-#3 with some extra stuff.
 This, again, is part of the extra stuff – it’s a story I wrote back then but drew just recently (finished it yesterday, actually) about a conversation between a friend and I about someone I was seeing at the time.
 It takes place around the time of the events depicted in Flung #3.
 (By the way, “bonding elements” was a phrase my friends and I tossed around when talking about dates, for a little while – you’ll see where it comes from if you read this story from Flung #3.)
 Anyway: